 Address: The Queen Elizabeth Olympic Park Kids Playground for children is on Olympic Park Ave, London E20 1DY, UK

-How to get to Olympic Park Stadium in London
+How to get to Olympic Park London by tube, train & car

 By Tube: Stratford station (20 minute walk) is served by the following: